LoveCommunity/dart_scope.dart/README.md

 }
 ```

+Inline `Configurable` use a closure `(scope) { ... }` to configure current scope with steps:
+  1. build dependency graph using assignment `late final Repository repository = Repository();`
+  2. expose instance using `scope.expose(...)`
+  3. register dispose logic using `scope.addDispose(...)`

-This inline `Configurable` can also be used to setup scope in a customizable way.
+This closure will run only once during scope creation.
+It is used to configure scope in a customizable way.
+Inline `Configurable` is just for convenience, if we need scale up, then create class that implements `Configurable` interface.

 ### Decompose configuration